metrixwang/metrixwang.github.io/_pages/Research.md

 4. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations (2019, with Yixiao Sun, UCSD)

+5. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation (2019, with Derrick H. Sun and Yixiao Sun, UCSD)

-5. Improved Consistent Conditional Moment Test for Regression Models in The Presence   of Heteroskedasticity of Unknown Form (2013)
+6. Improved Consistent Conditional Moment Test for Regression Models in The Presence   of Heteroskedasticity of Unknown Form (2013)

 ## WORKING  IN PROGRESS